james1997hughes/UoC-CompSci-Inventory/README.md

 # UoC-CompSci-Inventory

-Alex Maden, David Andrew Robert Sloane, James Hughes and James Marszalek
+Alex Maden, David Sloane, James Hughes and James Marszalek

 Inventory loaning system for non-book items at the University of Chester (Thornton campus) library.